judgment on behalf of Beirut barracks bombing victims

-- Lindsay X-LITE Guardrails: As reported by The TODAY Show, CBS This Morning, in June 2017 Cohen Milstein filed a series of individual wrongful death lawsuits against the Lindsay Corporation, alleging that the Lindsay X-LITE guardrail system, installed on roadways in 29 states across the United States, is defective, contributing to such deaths.
+- Lindsay X-LITE Guardrails: As reported by The TODAY Show, in June 2017 Cohen Milstein filed a series of individual wrongful death lawsuits against the Lindsay Corporation, alleging that the Lindsay X-LITE guardrail system, installed on roadways in 29 states across the United States, is defective, contributing to such deaths.
 Since that time, additional cases involving wrongful death and catastrophic injury have been filed against Lindsay Corporation.
 We have also met with federal and state transportation and highway officials and legislators to discuss Lindsay X-LITE safety concerns.

 - Repeal of Florida Statute of Limitations: In 2010, the Florida House and Senate passed a bill (HB 525), repealing the state’s statute of limitations that prevented victims of sexual abuse from pursuing criminal or civil lawsuits after a certain period of time.
 Michael Dolce, the leader of our Sexual Abuse, Sex Trafficking, and Domestic Violence team, led a grassroots effort of some 200 survivors and supporters in a six-year crusade, overcoming powerful and well-financed opposition, to obtain this legislation.

 Results of our lawsuits have had far-reaching consequences: